JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/4_Merkle_trees_and_their_role_in_blockchain.md

 # How to use Merkle root to validate the transaction hash in the tree?
 ## To validate the transaction hash:
-Start with the transaction hash.
+1. Start with the transaction hash.
-Combine it with the first hash in the Merkle path (either concatenate or hash them together, depending on the position of the transaction in the tree).
+2. Combine it with the first hash in the Merkle path (either concatenate or hash them together, depending on the position of the transaction in the tree).
-Repeat the process for each hash in the Merkle path, moving towards the Merkle root.
+3. Repeat the process for each hash in the Merkle path, moving towards the Merkle root.
-The final result should be the Merkle root.
+4. The final result should be the Merkle root.

+## Example:
+If want to check the Tx1/Transaction A is inside the block.
+Start with Tx1.
+Combine with HashB to get HashAB.
+Combine with HashCD to get Root.

+below which one is correct?

 ![Alt text](https://github.com/JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/blob/main/Image/image-2.png)